Independent Contractor Policies

 - Has an opportunity for profit and loss.

-- Furnishes his or her own tools.
+- Furnishes their own tools.

 - May be dismissed only under terms of a contract.